Grand Junction at St Mary Magdalene's, Paddington

 An extension to a listed church providing access, a cafe and performance space

 This project, won through an invited competition, extends the Grade I listed church of St Mary Magdalene in Paddington.
 A new building to the west end of the church provides a café, education room and offices as well as access to the church undercroft which is converted into a performance space.

 The site for the new access building is constrained, with a steep rake between the street to the front and canalside park to the rear.
 The new building accommodates these different levels, connecting to both street and canal as well as the church undercroft, nave and neighbouring school playground as well.

 The church was built in 1865 and designed by George Edmund Street.
 The building is typical of the Tractarian movement churches, often built as missionary churches in deprived areas, with a strongly austere exterior and highly decorated interior.
-The undercroft is very plain, other than Ninian Comper’s Chapel of St Sepulchre.
+Within the austere undercroft sits the highly decorated Chapel of St Sepulchre by Ninian Comper.

 The redevelopment of the undercroft and the new building for community use are being led by the church and school with the Paddington Development Trust, in order to bring new vitality to the building which though architecturally significant is under-used.
-The project is currently being developed for planning.
+The project is nearing completion.

 To watch the video of Biba Dow discussing the project further, please click the link here.

 - Commendation, MacEwan Award, 2020